On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery: Abstract

 \section{Abstract}

-In this paper, we take a step towards developing efficient hard thresholding methods for low-rank tensor recovery from memory-efficient linear measurements with tensorial structure.
+In this paper, we take a step towards developing efficient hard thresholding methods for low-rank tensor recovery from linear measurements with tensorial structure.
 Theoretical guarantees for many standard iterative low-rank recovery methods, such as iterative hard thresholding (IHT), are based on model assumptions on the measurement operator, like the restricted isometry property (RIP).
 However, tensor-structured random linear maps -- while memory-efficient and convenient to apply -- lack good restricted isometry properties; that is, they do not preserve the norms of low-rank tensors sufficiently well.
+To address this, we propose local trimming techniques that provably restore point-wise geometry-preservation properties of tensor-structured maps, making them comparable to those of unstructured linear measurements.

-To address this, we propose local trimming techniques that provably restore point-wise geometry-preservation properties of tensor-structured maps, making them comparable to those of unstructured sub-Gaussian measurements.
-Then, we propose two novel versions of tensor IHT algorithms: an adaptive gradient trimming algorithm and a randomized Kaczmarz-based IHT algorithm, that efficiently recover low-rank tensors from linear measurements.
-We provide initial theoretical guarantees for the proposed methods and present numerical experiments on real and synthetic data, highlighting their efficiency over the original TensorIHT for low HOSVD and CP-rank tensors.
+Then, we propose two novel versions of tensor IHT algorithms: an adaptive gradient trimming algorithm and a randomized Kaczmarz-based IHT algorithm that efficiently recover low-rank tensors from linear measurements.
+We provide initial theoretical guarantees for the proposed methods and present numerical experiments on real and synthetic data, highlighting their efficiency over the original TIHT for low HOSVD- and CP-rank tensors.